-I don’t think it would be an exaggeration to say the entire Dungeons & Dragons community saw Essentials coming, and I don’t think it’s ever managed to shake the stigma of being “Four Point Five,” reflecting the rules update of the previous edition.
+I don’t think it would be an exaggeration to say the entire D&D community saw Essentials coming, and I don’t think it’s ever managed to shake the stigma of being “Four Point Five,” reflecting the rules update of the previous edition.

-Again, I was resistant to adopting any of the new material, primarily because it looked to be a hacked version of the standard Fourth Edition rules.
-The new character classes had at best half the content of the original classes, and some of them appeared deceptively terrible, classes like the Cavalier, Sentinel, and Vampire.
+I resisted the new material because it looked like a hacked version of the standard rules.
+The new classes had half the content of the original classes, and some of them looked awful — the Cavalier, Sentinel, and especially the Vampire.

-Essentials heralded a few good things though – namely the Encounters program.
+Essentials heralded a few good things — like the Encounters program.

-When I heard about D&D Encounters, I was interested.
-A friend of mine got me an ‘in’ as a game master at the FLGS.
-I acquainted myself with the players who were regulars, and at the end of the Encounters season, approached a couple of them with a campaign.
-We played at the store until scheduling conflicts interfered.
+D&D Encounters caught my interest.
+A friend vouched for me at the FLGS and I acquainted myself with some of the regulars.
+At the end of the Encounters season, I approached a few of them with a campaign.
+We continued to play at the store until scheduling conflicts interfered.

 In Praise of Stone

-I liked the D&D Encounters well enough, it just seemed like “too little, too late” at the point it was introduced.
-I’ll tell you this — it worked.
-If a handful of new players get their start through the program, and even one gaming group gets organized per store, the whole thing becomes worth it.
-For us, it was a springboard to a regular group.
+D&D Encounters seemed like “too little, too late” when it was introduced.
+It worked though.
+If a handful of players get their start through the program, if even one new group is organized per store, the whole thing is worth it.

 “Praise of Stone” started in May 2012 and concluded in April 2013.
 It takes place in roughly the same setting I developed for Rumors of War.
 After a lengthy discussion of expectations with the players, I wrote a “Campaign Standard,” and we had one of the more organized character creation sessions I’ve led.